 - Create content that answers the basics of your products or services, such as who, what, when, where, why, and how

 - Perform keyword research to determine the questions your target audience is asking

 In addition to focusing on shifting keywords and language patterns, marketers must consider user intent with regard to voice search.
 According to Google, voice searches are 30 times more likely to be action queries than text searches.

-In fact, many people use voice search when they’re already on the go.
+In fact, many people search by voice when they’re already on the go.
 This means that often times, people are using voice search to make purchases (i.e. ordering pizza) or to find places to patron (i.e. searching for nearby restaurants).

-In order to capitalize on the intentions of voice search users, marketers should craft content that directly answers typical search questions.
+In order to capitalize on the intent of these users, marketers should craft content that directly answers typical search questions.

 Furthermore, local businesses should utilize keywords such as the name of their city or state, as well as focusing on getting positive user reviews to increase local search rankings.
 These businesses should also be sure to register on third-party apps and local directories to increase exposure.